 Funding for all the services provided by CCP comes from local and national grants, private party donations, and through fund raising events.

-Low and No Cost Spay and Neuter Services
+Low Cost Spay and Neuter Services

-A primary focus of Cheatham County Paws is to provide low and no cost spay/neuter services for the companion animals of Cheatham County residents.
+A primary focus of Cheatham County Paws is to provide low cost spay/neuter services for the companion animals of Cheatham County residents.
 Yearly, we provide financial support for over 800 surgeries (on average).
 This also includes our TNR program which provides instruction and a trap loan program to those people interested in reducing feral cat colonies, as well as paying for the alteration.

 Fix Your Pit For Free